 "With our method, we can not just say that this patient will recur, but we can also say that their recurrent clone contains certain mutations, which may be a target for therapeutic compounds that can be used to treat a patient," - says Kim .

 For the study, researchers collected 529 bone marrow samples from 104 patients with AML who underwent chemotherapy and a bone marrow transplant.
-Samples were collected at different time points: during diagnosis, during remission induced by chemotherapy and three weeks after bone marrow transplantation.
+Samples were collected at different times: at diagnosis time during remission induced by chemotherapy and three weeks after bone marrow transplantation.
 A subset of patients also gave examples of three, six and twelve months after transplantation.
 Some samples were also taken from the bone marrow donor to exclude the possibility that the leukemia cells were introduced transplant.

-Next, the researchers identified mutations in DNA that were present at the time of diagnosis, and were looking for the same mutation in each sampling point.
+Next, the researchers identified mutations in DNA, which are present at the time of diagnosis, and were looking for the same mutation in each sampling point.
 They found that, although chemotherapy and bone marrow transplantation eliminates the majority of leukemia cells, which leads to a reduction in the frequency of mutations, some initial mutations can still be found three weeks after transplantation, indicating the presence of cancer-resistant cells.
 Because these same mutations are expanded in frequency after relapse, evidence suggests that the same cancer cells that have begun to leukemia, are also responsible for the return of the disease.

 Analysis of the data required to make the team, Zhang developed a new computational tools for the analysis of mutations that lead to leukemia, in the sea of data sequences.
 This allowed them to determine the residual low frequency mutations 0.2% to be used as a surrogate marker for providing personal chance of relapse.

-"Patients who have had a chance mutation more than 0.2%, were four times more likely to relapse than those patients who had a lower chance of mutation or was not exactly", - said Tae Hyung (Simon) Kim, graduate student computer Science in zhang's lab.
+"Patients who have had a chance mutation more than 0.2%, were four times more likely to relapse than those patients who had a lower chance of a mutation or it was not at all", - says Tae Hyung (Simon) Kim, graduate student computer Science in Zhang's lab.

 The researchers hope that their DNA test will become commonplace for monitoring prognosis of the disease, although they say that it may take five to ten years.